vision10/mssql-ssrs/README.md

 #### Options

 - `rootFolder`: base folder added to `reportPath` parameters, default '/'
-- `cache`: specify whether to cache reports, default true
+- `cache`: specify whether to cache report list, by default hidden reports are not kept, default true
 - `useRs2010`: specify witch version of wsdl should client use (2010/2012), default true

 #### Security